Uniswap/docs/README.md

 `npm install --save-dev typedoc typedoc-plugin-markdown`

+Depending on how your project was created, you might have to install Typescript:
+`npm install --save-dev typescript`

 `typedoc --out <docs> src/index.ts`

 see https://www.npmjs.com/package/typedoc-plugin-markdown for details

 # How to Update search indices with algolia

-create .env file with `APPLICATION_ID` and the `API_KEY` (write access) Edit config.json file with
+- Create an .env file with `APPLICATION_ID` and the `API_KEY` (write access)
+- Edit config.json file with

-- start url from updated website
+    - Start url from updated website
-- sitemap url from updated website: ex) for docs: https://docs.uniswap.org/sitemap.xml
+    - Sitemap url from updated website: ex) for docs: https://docs.uniswap.org/sitemap.xml
-- "v3-docs" index name
+    - Use "v3-docs" as the index name
+- [Install](https://www.docker.com/products/docker-desktop/) and start running Docker Desktop
-- install jq : `brew install jq` run `docker run -it --env-file=.env -e "CONFIG=$(cat ./config.json | jq -r tostring)" algolia/docsearch-scraper`
+- Install jq `brew install jq`
+- Run `docker run -it --env-file=.env -e "CONFIG=$(cat ./config.json | jq -r tostring)" algolia/docsearch-scraper`

 ## Installation